armory/docs/content/en/borealis/Reference/ref-deployment-file.md

 Generally, you want to configure a `setWeight` step and have a `pause` step follow it although this is not necessarily required.

-Here are two scenarios where this pairing sequence might not be used:
+One scenario where this pairing sequence might not be used would be the following:

 - You can start the sequence of steps with a `pause` that has no corresponding weight.
 That behaves as though the weight is `0` since it is as the start of the deployment.
 This results in the pause step happening before any of the app is deployed.
-- You can follow a `setWeight` step with two `pause` steps.
-For example, after hitting the weight threshold, you could add a `pause` that waits for a certain amount of time and a pause that waits for a manual judgment.

 You can add as many steps as you need but do not need to add a final step that deploys the app to 100% of the cluster.
 Borealis automatically does that after completing the final step you define.

 ### `strategies.<strategyName>.<strategy>.steps.setWeight.weight`

 This is an integer value and determines how much of the cluster the app gets deployed to.
 The value must be between 0 and 100 and the the `weight` for each `setWeight` step should increase as the deployment progresses.
-After hitting this threshold, Borealis  pauses the deployment based on the behavior you set for `strategies.<strategyName>.<strategy>.steps.pause`.
+After hitting this threshold, Borealis  pauses the deployment based on the behavior you set for  the `strategies.<strategyName>.<strategy>.steps.pause` that follows.

 ### `strategies.<strategyName>.<strategy>.steps.pause`

-There are two base behaviors you can set for `pause`, either a specific duration or until a manual judgment is made.
+There are two base behaviors you can set for `pause`, either a set amount of time or until a manual judgment is made.

 #### Pause for a set amount of time